lasersquad0/FileFind/README.md

 - Fast indexing anf automatic discovering and indexing new volumes e.g. removable one.
 - When you are typing text serch is started in 0.5 sec after you stopped typing, you do not need to press Search button
 - You can do wildcards search.
 Two wildcards are supported: * and ?.
+- You can do whole word search.
+If search string enclosed in quotes ("myfile" or 'myfile') then it will search for a file with exact name "myfile" (without quotes).
+It means that files with names like myfile.exe, myfilename, supermyfile.log will NOT appear in search results.
+This feature helps to find files by name that a part of other commonly used name like "win" or "system".
 - Search term is automatically highlighted in search results for your convenience
 - All your searches are stored in search history and automatically shown once you type new search
 - In addition to by name you can do search by file/folder size, modified/created/access date, and file attributes.
 Press Advanced search button to see additional search options.
 - Results can be sorted by Name, Size, File Type, Modified Date, Created, Last Access, Path.
 - You can hide columns that you don't need.
 - Width and order of columns is automatically saved and restored next FinderX run.
+- You can run FinderX in Administrator mode to search more files (configured in settings).
 - You can make search case sensitive.
 - You can make sorting case sensitive.
 - You can collect all folders on top during sort (like it works in Windows File Explorer)